Bryan Adams: 1990s

-To commemorate the millennium, Adams released The Best of Me, his most comprehensive collection of songs at that time, which included two new songs, the title track "The Best of Me" and the UK number one track "Don't Give Up".
+To commemorate the millennium, Adams released The Best of Me, his most comprehensive collection of songs at that time, which included two new songs, the title track "The Best of Me" and "Don't Give Up" (number 1 in the UK).
 The album reached the top ten in Germany and was certified three times platinum in Canada and Platinum in the UK.
-The single from the album, "The Best of Me" was a successful hit with the exception of the US, where neither the single or the album were released by Interscope Records, the single peaked at 10 on the Canadian Singles Chart on 24 January 2000.
-On 26 November 1999, he participated as a guest in the celebration of Tina Turner's 60th birthday.
-It was recorded in London and after 14 years, Turner once again performed with Adams the songs "It's Only Love" and the new song "Without You" on Tina's album Twenty Four Seven, Adams guests on both the title track and "Without You".
-A DVD Celebrate!
-Of the evening was released 21 November 2000 Celebrate! - 60th Birthday Special.
-On the night between 31 December 1999, and 1 January 2000, at Bell Center in Montreal in front of 20,000 people, Adams participated in Celine Dion's "Millennium Concert", to celebrate the arrival of the new millennium.
-In the evening, at the entrance to the stage he sang "Summer of '69", then he duetted with Celine Dion on the songs "It's Only Love", "When You're Gone" and concluded with" (Everything I Do) I Do It for You ".
+The single from the album, "The Best of Me" was a successful hit with the exception of the US, where neither the single or the album were released by Interscope Records, the single peaked at 10 on the Canadian Singles Chart on January 24, 2000.

+Adams sang on the title track and the song "Without You" for Tina Turner's album Twenty Four Seven, released in October 1999.
+Adams attended Turner's 60th birthday party in London, at which they performed "It's Only Love".
+It was released on DVD.

+On New Year's Eve, December 31, 2000, Adams performed with Celine Dion at the Bell Center in Montreal.